CyVerse-learning-materials/discovery_environment_guide/step1.rst

 The Discovery Environment (DE) was designed to be an all-purpose bioinformatics workbench – tailored to the needs of biologists who have data to analyze but who may not have command line expertise.
-Most of the popular bioinformatics analyses (e.g. genome assembly, RNA-Seq, phylogeny methods, GWAS, etc.) can be done from start to finish within the DE.
+Many popular bioinformatics analyses and workflows (e.g. genome assembly, RNA-Seq, phylogeny methods, GWAS, etc.) can be done from start to finish within the DE.

 **Some things to remember about the DE**